 SPL Insufficiency Syndrome (SPLIS)/NPHS14: a SPLIS Observational Study and Patient Registry (International)

 open to all eligible people

-This protocol aims to characterize the natural history of sphingosine phosphate lyase insufficiency syndrome (SPLIS) and to create a SPLIS patient registry.
+This protocol aims to characterize the natural history of sphingosine phosphate lyase insufficiency syndrome (SPLIS), also known as NPHS14, and to create a SPLIS patient registry.
 Medical records, radiological and pathology results, blood test results, and genetic information will be collected.
 Samples of blood, cheek cells, urine and stool may be collected for analysis.
 If a skin biopsy has been performed for medical care, cells from the biopsy may be analyzed.
 No treatment or other intervention is involved in this study.
 However, the effect of treatments administered by the patient's physician may be detected and monitored based on changes in the blood or urine.

 San Francisco, California